jolu2111/Master_thesis/LaTeX/PLAN.md

 - I can improve the algorithm of finding new training points by taking into account the pdf of the points I choose

+- Using more k_means points could give better alpha_hat, but this is expensive for FORM.

 # Questions